Malcolm Brabant

 Malcolm J. Brabant (born 1955) is a freelance British journalist.
 He trained with and worked for the BBC for more than 20 years, reporting from various locations.
 Described as the "King of the Stringers," Brabant has also worked for UNICEF.
 Brabant is now a PBS NewsHour special correspondent based in Europe; in 2016, NewsHour earned a Peabody Award for his and others' reporting on the 2015–16 European migrant crisis.

 Early life

-Brabant was born in 1955 in Willesden, in the London borough of Brent, and raised in and around the large town of Ipswich in Suffolk in the East of England.
+Brabant was born in 1955 in Willesden, in the London borough of Brent.

-Brabant was educated at Northgate Grammar School for Boys (now part of Northgate High School), a former state grammar school in Ipswich, from 1966 to 1973.

 Career

 Brabant started his journalistic career at the Ipswich Press Agency with Terry Lloyd.
 He began broadcasting at Radio Orwell in Ipswich, and moved on to Independent Radio News in London from 1978 to 1982.
 His first television job was at About Anglia.
 He subsequently worked for Central TV in Nottingham, Thames Television and BBC Radio Four's Today programme.
 In 1989 he went freelance as the BBC's Athens correspondent.
 Working as a "Stringer" – a journalist paid by the news organisations on a per-piece basis – for 22 years he reported from various overseas territories and on numerous news stories, including Sarajevo, Montserrat, Denmark, Greece, the United States and the Middle East.

 In 2008 following a BBC corporation wide review led by Mark Byford, BBC News introduced new money-savings contracts.
 Previously, BBC News had bought all material from their contract freelance journalists, in whatever form: written; sound recorded; television media; editorial.
 Under the new contract, it was proposed that the BBC would only buy the required pieces, while restricting contracted freelancers solely to working for BBC News.
 Brabant led the orchestrated opposition, which resulted in him and other freelance journalists being allowed to sell the non-required pieces to other news organisations.
 Hence in 2009, after BBC News bought Brabant's written follow-up piece on the Danish cartoon controversy for their website, Brabant sold the visual recording to other news organisations.
 Other freelance journalists later commented that Brabant had single-handedly saved British freelance journalism.

 Brabant also worked for UNICEF, providing bespoke news reports on key issues which the organisation could use to highlight defined issues.

 Brabant can currently be seen regularly on PBS NewsHour, where, as a special correspondent, he reports from Europe on the Syrian refugee crisis and other events.